 After graduation, I got a job teaching beginner lessons and taking care of horses.
 I grew my client base over the next year and a half.
 I found the perfect lesson horse, Midnight Candle aka "Mama" in October 2012.
 I leased "Mama" and used her for lessons.
 Then in March I bought her; my very first horse, just like I had always wanted.
 "Mama" is an amazing horse and kids love her.

 On October 19, 2013, I moved my horses to a private facility and started my own lesson program, Joyful Noise Riding Academy.
 It was a challenging year with ups and downs.
 I learned a lot about how to run a business.
-Being on my own was diffcult at first, there had always been someone, a teacher or trainer to ask questions now it was all up to me!
-But step by step I figured it out.
+Being on my own was difficult at first.
+There had always been a teacher or trainer to ask questions but now it was all up to me!
+But step, by step I figured it out.

 Tina, the sweetest quarter horse, joined our team in the summer of 2014.
 Everyone loves Tina!
 I couldn't ask for a horse that is more willing to please.
 She loves to get groomed, hugged, and given treats.

-September 2016 I married the man of my dreams and became Mrs Durham.
+September 2016, I married the man of my dreams and became Mrs Durham.
 Michael is a great husband.
-He doesn't know a lot about horses yet.
-He's learning.
+Although he doesn't know a lot about horses yet, he's learning.
 He helps me with repairs and maintenance at the farm.

 I always wanted a big pretty black horse.
 I finally got one when we purchased Gus in April 2017.
 Gus is a 17.3 hand Percheron with a goofy personally.
 He is very friendly and gets jealous if he is ignored.
 Gus is always itchy and loves a good scratching.